TheDarweesh/cse15l-lab-reports/lab-report-1-week-1.md

 ### 2) You will then be prompted to enter a file to save the randomly generated key.
 Press enter without typing anything in and an automatic file path will be provided.

 ### 3) Another prompt will ask for a passphrase.
-For this lab just press enter again without typing anything.
+Leave this prompt blank and press enter.

 ### 4) An image resembling a punch card will be printed with multiple symbols.
 This should indicate that the key creation was successful.

 ### 5) The key has two files now.
 One must be saved on the local machine and the other on the remote server.

 ### 6) On local login:
-> ssh cs15lfa22XX@ieng6.ucsd.edu
+>ssh cs15lfa22XX@ieng6.ucsd.edu
 ### 7) On the server:
 > mkdir .ssh
 ###